Contraception: natural family planning

 Calendar (rhythm) method

-Talk to your doctor about whether natural family planning is appropriate for you and to get further information, education and training on natural family planning methods.
+Talk to your GP (general practitioner) about whether natural family planning/fertility awareness methods are appropriate for you and to get further information, education and training on the various methods.
+You could also visit your nearest Family Planning Clinic.

 myDr.
 Adapted from original material sourced from MediMedia.